alina-yur/graaalvm-deep-dive/00_README-SHORT.md

 # GraalVM Deep Dive

 * GraalVM overview 🐰
-* Migrating a Spring app to GraalVM 🤖
+* Migrating to GraalVM 🤖
   * 👩‍💻 use Native Build Tools 🛠️
   * 👩‍💻 basic performance measurements with `time` 📈
 * Using libraries 📚
   * A library might be designed to be Native-Image friendly out of the box;
   * A library might add config files to its source code;
   * Library configuration can be provided via GraalVM Reachability Metadata Repository ← Use Native Build Tools!
-  * 👩‍💻 You can programmatically generate configuration via framework annotations, such as `Reflective`;
+  * 👩‍💻 You can programmatically generate configuration via framework annotations, such as `@ReflectiveAccess`;
   * You can use Native Image's Tracing Agent;
   * You can provide configuration manually via json.
 * Peak performance optimizations 🚀